-Our estimation procedure continues to work when pricing errors and risk exposures are not fully captured by $z_{it}$.
-Let $e_{\alpha,it}$ and $e_{\beta,it}$ error terms in the pricing errors and the risk exposures, which are not explained by $z_{it}$ (i.e.,, orthogonal to $z_{it}$).
-It follows that
+Third, our method continues to be effective even when the pricing errors and risk exposures are not fully explained by $z_{it}$.
+Let $e_{\alpha,it}$ and $e_{\beta,it}$ be the error terms in the pricing errors and the risk exposures, respectively, which are orthogonal to $z_{it}$.
+In this case, the model becomes: